Concept : Meaning of staffing :

 2

-Vertical shifting
+Promotions: Higher Position Vertical shifting |

 Business enterprises generally follow the practice of filling higher jobs by promoting employees from lower jobs.
 Promotion leads to shifting an employee to a higher position, carrying higher responsibilities, facilities, status and pay.
+Promotion is a vertical shifting of employees.
+This practice helps to improve the motivation, loyalty and satisfaction level of employees. |

 Merits of Internal Sources